WallStreetMojo

 The formula can be derived by using the following three steps:

-Step 1: Firstly, determine the operating income vs. EBIT during the current year and the previous year.
+1. Firstly, determine the operating income vs. EBIT during the current and previous years.
 Now, compute the percentage change in EBIT initially by deducting the EBIT of the previous year from that of the current year and then dividing the result by the EBIT of the previous year as shown below,

 Examples